Does it include bookkeeping functions?

 Your business size and structure will determine which QuickBooks Online plan is best.
 If you're a single freelancer, you won't need to manage any other employees, and you won't need to track many sales (if any) – so the Self-Employed Plan is best for you.

-If you're a small business, you might want the Simple Start Plan, which allows you to create and manage invoices, estimates, bills, and sales taxes.
+If you're a small business looking for accounting software, you might want the Simple Start Plan, which allows you to create and manage invoices, estimates, bills, and sales taxes.

 Once your business is large enough to require more automation and more employees, the Plus Plan likely makes sense, as it allows for recurring payments in addition to time tracking.
 It also includes inventory tracking, making it a must for an operation that sells more than a few products.